 To answer the question, our first inclination might be to study the religions and societies with which we are most familiar.
 However, that approach has its own pitfalls because we are apt to smuggle our unexamined assumptions into our analysis, tilting the scales in favor of the conclusion that we hope to reach.
 Alternatively, we can study societies of which we have no prior knowledge, try to piece together their worldview and infer how it shaped the development of their cultures.
 Specifically, we can ask the question, did a particular religious orientation act primarily as a driver of a culture’s evolution, or a roadblock?

 The research synthesis that follows explores the relationship between religion, innovation, and power in three societies in the pre-Columbian Americas.
-The time and space that separate these societies is vast—Cahokia, directly across the Mississippi River from modern St. Louis; the Valley of Oaxaca in Mexico; and Chavín de Huantár in Peru.
+The time and space that separate these societies is vast— the text discusses civilizations in Cahokia, directly across the Mississippi River from modern St. Louis; the Valley of Oaxaca in Mexico; and Chavín de Huantár in Peru.
 Archaeological study of these sites has proceeded for many decades, but it has only been recently that scholars have deeply probed the relationship between their spiritual orientation and their socio-political transformations.